simplesamlphp/simplesamlphp/docs/simplesamlphp-changelog.md

 Released 2019-09-xx

+  * Fixed an issue with warnings being logged when using PHP 7.2 or newer (#1168).
+  * Fixed an issue with web server aliases or rewritten URLs not working (#1023, #1093).
+  * Fixed an issue that prevented errors to be logged if the log file was not writeable (#1194).
   * Replace custom Email class with the phpmailer library.
-  * Allow to log to STDERR in the logging.handler option.
+  * Allow logging to STDERR in the `logging.handler` option by setting it to `stderr`.
   * Allow use of stream wrappers (e.g. s3://) in paths.
-  * Improve 'update or insert' handling for different SQL drivers
+  * Improved 'update or insert' handling for different SQL drivers.
-  * The default algorithm within the TimeLimitedToken-class has been bumped from SHA-1 to SHA-256 as announced by deprecation notice in 1.15-RC1
+  * The default algorithm within the TimeLimitedToken class has been bumped from SHA-1 to SHA-256 as announced by deprecation notice in 1.15-RC1.
   * Most modules have been externalized.
 They will not be included in our future releases by default, but will be easily installable using Composer.
-  * The saml2-libary has been updated to v3.4.1
+For now, they are still included in the package.
   * Many minor fixes to code, css, documentation

 ### metarefresh